HIUWA-CHUNG/invoice-manager/README.md

 - Section Number: **CST8257-300**

 - What validation techniques did you use for this project?
-I used regular expressions for the emails, the empty function to check if values were empty, filter_var with the filters and in_ array provided by PHP
+I used regular expressions for the name, the empty function to check if values were empty, filter_var with the filters and in_ array provided by PHP

 - In your own words, why is it important to add validation to the forms?
 To keep the data accuracy, easy to manage and security.